 STORY / GAMEPLAY Mission Apocalypse!
 The island Majipoor is occupied by enemy forces talking hundreds of prisoners.
 Chosen among the Elite pilots you must fly into dense jungles and destroy the enemy, rescuing as may hostages as possible.
 Interrogations have revealed that the enemy has ground and air forces plus an array of surface to air projectiles.
 The hostages can be found inside enemy buildings so you must first destroy them.
 Note that those buildings may hold enemy troops that will instantly get out and shoot at your chopper using machine guns and deadly missile launchers.
 Apart from rescuing prisoners, you must also find five key enemy bases situated somewhere on the island and attempt to destroy the battleship docked secretly.
 A medical team is at your disposal in order to rescue any wounded prisoners.
 The game's story can be closely related to the Vietnam war.
-Your chopper is heavily armed, having unlimited machine gun as the main weapon, and several (but limited) types of rockets, heat-seeking missiles and mines (which can be dropped to protect your boys on the ground).
-Fortunately the Army will drop ammunition from the air, so you must go pick them during flight and refill your arsenal.
+Your chopper is heavily armed with a machine gun as its main weapon and several (but limited) types of rockets, heat-seeking missiles and mines (which can be dropped to protect your boys on the ground).
+Fortunately the Army will drop ammunition for you, so you must go and pick them up during flight to refill your arsenal.
 Apocalypse is not just a common combat chopper shooter.
 You need certain strategies to complete each mission successfully.
 Taking certain flight paths and avoiding enemy air and ground support is the main point.
-You may easily pick up prisoners and return them to the US base but it is also very easy to crash on the mountains or being hit by enemy fire and thus, loose a number of the available prisoners in the area.
-Note that each mission indicates the number of total available prisoners and the number needed to be rescued each time in order to fulfill a mission (much like the...Lemmings game!).
-Ground troops can be eliminated by shooting with your mounted machine gun when having the helicopter's nose down (much like the Wings of Fury game!).
-Missile etc can be used to destroy airborne enemies (helicopters) and ground forces (tanks, mounted guns, fixed rocket launchers and turrets).
+You may easily pick up prisoners and return them to the US base but it is also very easy to crash on the mountains or hit by enemy fire, losing a number of available prisoners in the area.
+Note that each mission indicates the number of the total available prisoners and the number of rescued needed to complete a mission (much like the...Lemmings game!).
+The ground troops can be eliminated by firing your mounted machine gun with the chopper's nose down (much like the Wings of Fury game!).
+The missiles and the rockets can be used to destroy airborne enemies (other heavily armed choppers) and armored ground forces (tanks, mounted guns, rocket launchers and turrets).
 The game is hard but it surely keeps you coming back for more.